-Thinking ahead – planning for your future when you have advanced liver disease
+Planning for your future when you have advanced liver disease

 Although these conversations can be difficult, patients and their families or carers often find that planning ahead brings them peace of mind.
 Your healthcare team and loved ones need to understand your wishes and be aware of your thoughts and preferences.

 In some cases, you may be referred to a supportive and palliative care team, who are experts in this area.
 The information here helps you to understand their role.
-This publication also covers end of life care in a separate section that can be looked at when you feel ready.

 What is supportive and palliative care?